 I’ve been volunteering with LDUK since 2016, and although I wish an organisation like ours wasn’t needed, I do love what I do.
-Raising awareness of Lyme disease and tick bite prevention has given me a sense of purpose, it makes me feel as though my experience hasn’t been in vain.
+Raising awareness of Lyme disease and tick bite prevention has given me a sense of purpose, it makes me feel as though my suffering hasn’t been in vain.

 My role mostly involves managing our public Facebook page and helping out with the website so I’m able to help educate people about the signs and symptoms, provide advice and direct them to the right places for help.
 We provide the kind of support that we all wish we’d had at the start of our Lyme journeys.
 Here’s the shortened version of mine…

 Over the summer of 2007 I spent a few weeks in New Hampshire (NH), visiting friends and working at a summer camp.
 We were surrounded by woodland and I was covered in insect bites – I thought it was normal; I was often bitten by insects and my skin was usually reactive.
 But during my stay, I had a sudden onset of illness including fever, nausea and a severe headache.